CaliforniaHerps.com

 A night shot of a gecko crawling

-slowly and waving its tail.
+slowly and waving its tail as a distraction.

 Three Desert Banded Geckos